NathanChen198/streamlit-cookies-controller/README.md

 - Initial release
 ### Version 0.0.2
 - return None when there is no cookie with the given name instead of throw error
+### Version 0.0.3
+Remove `Test1` in frontend due to it is flikkering on streamlit v1.32.0

 [pypi_badge]: https://img.shields.io/pypi/v/streamlit-cookies-controller.svg